 The Shadowing program is administered by the Med Careers office in the Faculty of Medicine.
 Med Careers offer the names of physicians who students can shadow and students are matched to the Disciplines of their choice.
 Shadowing experiences begin in October for Phase 2 students and January for Phase 1 students.
 Students are typically matched with physicians for one-month periods and shadowing usually occurs on Tuesday afternoons when students do not have any other scheduled academic responsibilities.

 The Community Engagement course forms an integral part of all three phases of the Memorial Undergraduate Medical Education curriculum.
-The objectives of this course include the promotion of community-based generalist practice and the Discipline of Family Medicine and the Division of Community Health and Humanities have joined forces to achieve this by highlighting their collaboration within the community.
+The objectives of this course include the promotion of community-based generalist practice.
+The Discipline of Family Medicine and the Division of Community Health and Humanities have joined forces to achieve this by highlighting their collaboration within the community.

-The community experiences aspects of the course allow students to transfer the knowledge learned within the classroom to real life situations and topics specific to each discipline are revisited in an iterative manner throughout the 3 phases.
+The community experiences aspects of the course allow students to transfer the knowledge learned within the classroom to real life situations.
+Topics specific to each discipline are revisited in an iterative manner throughout the 3 phases.

 The “Community Visit” is a two-week rural experience focusing primarily on the Community Health aspects of community.
 The clinical importance of these health aspects are then emphasized during two days spent with a family physician in their clinic.

-The "Black Bag" is completed immediately prior to clerkship and focuses primarily on the family physician clinical experience with one day each week spent linking this experience to the urban or rural community.
+The "Black Bag" is a two-week urban or rural experience that is completed immediately prior to clerkship.
+It focuses primarily on the family physician clinical experience with one day each week spent linking this experience to the urban or rural community.